omerfridman23/NokodSec_project/README.md

 1. You can use MUI library and any other library as you like.
 2. You can use chatGPT.
 3. Due to the fact we don't have a real DB here, its ok to do "query" on the json (make it object and get whatever data you need with javascript) even though it's not efficient.
+4. Don't spend time on design and fancy css.

 ## Getting Started